What Does Strategic Misalignment Look Like (& How Can Product Managers Avoid it?)

 So treat each piece of your plan separately; give it the discussion time it deserves to earn your team’s buy-in.
 In other words, agree on expectations for each individual piece.
 Only after this process should you begin to discuss and set expectations for the plan as a whole.

 At the beginning of a new product initiative, everything seems possible.
 The executive stakeholder envisions a product that will quickly take over the market and become synonymous with the entire category, like Kleenex.
 The sales team imagines an elegant offering sells itself.
-And the development team envisions a streamlined product they can build with minimal effort using an existing code base.
+And the development team envisions a streamlined product they can build with minimal effort using an existing codebase.

 But pretty quickly after these early, anything-is-possible moments, reality sets in.
 Budget constraints.
 Time constraints.
 Competing internal projects vying for the same resources.
 Stakeholders lose interest.
 Customers lose patience.
 Developers push back on timelines.
 Bug reports flow in from beta-testers.

 The odds are low that your product will enjoy a smooth trip from your roadmap to becoming your industry’s Kleenex.
-Indeed, as a product manager you can expect every product you oversee in your career to experience at least some significant setbacks and problems on its way to the marketplace.
+Indeed, as a product manager, you can expect every product you oversee in your career to experience at least some significant setbacks and problems on its way to the marketplace.

 But are these necessarily signs of failure?
 Not if you appropriately and clearly set expectations for your products, early and often, with all relevant stakeholders.

 For understandable reasons, many product managers fail to properly communicate their expectations during product development.
 Sometimes product managers equate setting expectations with disappointing people.
-Product managers might also fear that setting expectations means making demands of their co-workers, and they worry about the damage this could do to these all-important working relationships.
+Product managers might also fear that setting expectations mean making demands of their co-workers, and they worry about the damage this could do to these all-important working relationships.

 But, as I hope this post has demonstrated, the disappointments and damages will almost certainly be greater if you fail to set proper expectations.